CameronBrooks11/freeboard/README.md

 # freeboard

-This Freeboard is a fork of [Jim Heisings damn-sexy dashboard app](https://github.com/Freeboard/freeboard) with super-powers:
+This Freeboard is a fork of [Jim Heising's damn-sexy dashboard app](https://github.com/Freeboard/freeboard) with super-powers:

-- Persistant storage of dashboards in a **MongoDB**
+- Persistent storage of dashboards in a **MongoDB**
 - **GraphQL** API backend
 - Distributable through **docker compose**
 - Modern **Vue.js** v3 frontend